aberge00/2017-Summer-Challenge/README.md

 # 2017-Summer-Challenge

-To complete the 2017 Summer Challenge the team will design/build and demonstate a working robot to perform the follow tasks before August 12.
+Design/build and demonstate a working robot to perform the follow tasks before August 26.

 Game layout: Picture (later)